Skip to main content

 North Dakota

-Any part may request the jury to find special verdicts, or determine the amount of damages along with the percentage of responsibility for each person who caused the injury.
-This includes people who may not be a party to the lawsuit, but did in fact contribute to causing the injuries.
+Any party may request the jury to find special verdicts or determine the amount of damages along with the percentage of responsibility for each person who caused the injury.
+This includes people who may not be a party to the lawsuit but contributed to causing the injuries.

-North Dakota is unlike a number of states when it comes to injury cases involving two or more defendants.
-Each defendant is only liable for their percentage of fault, unless the defendants worked together or one encouraged the other to act in an unreasonable manner.
+North Dakota is unlike several states regarding injury cases involving two or more defendants.
+Each defendant is only liable for their percentage of fault, unless the defendants worked together, or one encouraged the other to act unreasonably.

 Applicable Law: N.D.C.C. § 32-03.2-02